 So perhaps we could re-jigger a “grievance studies or not” vector into something worthwhile: “Grasping Haraway’s points or not.”
 I have long felt this was implied in “quality or not” but I see no harm in splitting it out for emphasis.

-Anyone who was in academia during the 1990s realizes that this hoax is a retread on the “Sokal Affair” in which a physicist pranked the journal Social Text with an article that in the Times’s summary “mix[ed] postmodern philosophy with the theory of quantum gravity.”
+Anyone who was in academia during the 1990s realizes that this hoax is a retread on the “Sokal Affair” in which a physicist pranked the journal Social Text with a piece that in the Times’s summary “mix[ed] postmodern philosophy with the theory of quantum gravity.”
 More precisely, it mixed quantum theory with an abstruse straw version of Haraway’s feminist analysis of the cultural politics of science.

-Now as then, the hoaxers consider themselves “on the left”—and for that reason justified in using weapons of mockery and deceit toward the greater good of defending warranted truth against pathetic “critical constructivism.”
+Now as then, the hoaxers consider themselves to be “on the left”—and for that reason justified in using deceit and mockery toward the greater good of defending warranted truth against pathetic “critical constructivism.”
 In practice, Sokal revealed that he either failed to understand Haraway or did not care to debate her strengths and weaknesses with honesty, nuance, or generosity.
 Likewise, this quote (from Twitter, highlighted by the Times) seems well matched to the recent evidence: “What strikes me is…[the stunt’s] fundamental meanness….No attempt to intellectually engage with ideas you disagree with; just trolling for lulz.”

-In such cases, it matters a great deal whether we can work from a baseline presumption of trusting the good faith of our colleagues and interlocutors—as opposed to living on defense against “trolling for lulz” or turning ourselves into police with a mission of hunting cheaters.
+In such cases, it matters a great deal whether scholars can work from a baseline presumption of trusting the good faith of colleagues and interlocutors—as opposed to constantly being on the defensive against “trolling for lulz” or transforming ourselves into police with the mission of hunting cheaters.

-Relatedly, the intellectual and emotional flows that make teaching energized and resonant can take on a sickening weight when, if a student writes a lucid and interesting sentence, I must all-too-often wonder if I need to stop and check for plagiarism, rather than being happy for my student’s brilliance and the joys of engaging with him/her.
+Relatedly, the interpersonal flows that make teaching energized and resonant can take on a sickening weight if, every time a student writes a lucid and interesting sentence, I must pause to consider whether to check for plagiarism, rather than simply being happy for my student’s brilliance and the joys of engaging with him/her.

-Now, I have no doubt whatsoever that a half-determined team of students could expose plagiarized bullshit turned in for A grades, analogous to what the hoaxsters did with the journals.
-And certainly there is a real plagiarism problem.
-But the point I have stressed on this blog is how a logic of assessment, in practice, primarily functions to transmute valid learning priorities into something cheaper, so that 98% of the time, more assessment results in a faster race to the bottom in standards.
-Young teachers face strong pressure to dumb down classes and offer students something approaching full benefit of doubt—which in turn makes it easy for students to game the system.
-(And who cares, as long as students produce their desired numerical result anyway, right?
+Now, I have no doubt whatsoever that a half-determined group of students could expose much plagiarized bullshit turned in for A grades, analogous to what the hoaxsters did with the journals.
+And certainly the problem of plagiarism is real.
+But the point I have stressed on this blog is how a logic of assessment, in practice, mainly functions to transmute valid learning priorities into something cheaper.
+98% of the time, more assessment results in a faster race to the bottom in standards.
+Young teachers face pressure to dumb down classes and offer students maximum benefit of doubt—which in turn makes it easy to game the system.
+(And who cares, as long as students produce a desired numerical result anyway?
 Isn’t that all anyone notices?
 Is this not the lived transmutation of what “educated student” and “successful teacher” mean?)
-In such a real-world context, a hoax to expose plagiarism—whether intended as fighting rot or as mere trolling–could easily function to deepen an overall rot.
+In such a context, a hoax to expose plagiarism—even if well-intended and not only “trolling for lulz”–-might function to deepen an overall rot.

-Let me now emphasize something critical to the discussion that we could easily forget.
+Let me now emphasize something critical that we could easily forget.

-Standards are not solely an issue in niche journals edited by people with “grievances.”
-I have also refereed for top-of-the-field journals, and often I have rejected manuscripts not because I found them insincere, nor lacking in fine prose or ample non-plagiarized citations—but because they had no intellectual “value added” or, worse, they added momentum to a train of thought that was unfortunate in the first place.
-Perhaps they started from half-true premises that floated along in a wrongheaded or boring way on a stream of habit.
-Safely hedged in these premises—let’s shift our metaphor to “stuffy” and imagine authors suffocating but unaware of how badly they need to break windows to let in fresh air—they reinforced a minor point dovetailing with such habits of thought.
+Standards are not solely an issue in niche journals for people with “grievances.”
+I also referee for top-of-the-field journals.
+From time to time I have rejected manuscripts not because I found them insincere, nor lacking in fine prose or ample non-plagiarized citations—but because they had no intellectual “value added” or, worse, they contributed to a train of thought that was unfortunate in the first place.
+Perhaps they started from half-true premises and then floated along in a wrongheaded way on a stream of habit.
+Safely hedged in these premises—let’s shift our metaphor to “stuffy” and imagine authors suffocating but unaware that they need to break windows and let in fresh air—they reinforced a minor point dovetailing with weak habits of thought.

-Such writing is more common than not in the world of non-hoax, non-marginal-quality journals.
-Also fairly common, in my experience, is learning that my negative feedback as referee—if bolstered with rationales like I have just offered, premised on the idea that quality work should do more than grind forward in a mediocre way—has been overruled.
+Such writing is more typical than uncommon in the world of non-hoax, non-marginal-journals.
+Also common, in my experience, is learning that my negative referee’s reports—if centered on rationales like the one I just offered, premised on a notion that quality work should do more than grind forward in a mediocre way—have been overruled.

-All this is before we consider career implications of reviewing harshly, supplying less-than-ecstatic book blurbs, or failing in other ways to enact the maxim “I’ll scratch your back, you scratch mine.”
-In today’s job market there is little margin of error in this regard, and one can easily be swept into a riptide.
-Consider how grade inflation is real and no one can change it alone (you can’t give F’s for work that would earn students B+’s in competing classes—even if you tried, your class would wither away).
-Or consider how the worst thing one can say in a recommendation (if one does not wish to be heard implying non-recommendation) is “although he’s not in my highest cohort, he is in the top 10 percent.”
+All this is before we turn to the career risks of reviewing harshly, supplying less-than-ecstatic book blurbs, or failing in other ways to enact the maxim “I’ll scratch your back, you scratch mine.”
+In today’s job market there is little margin of error, and one can easily be swept into a riptide.
+Consider how grade inflation is rampant and no one can change it alone (you can’t give F’s for work that would earn B+’s in competing courses—if you tried, your class would wither away).
+Or consider how the harshest thing one can safely say in a recommendation letter (unless one wants to be heard implying blunt non-recommendation) is “although this student was not in my highest cohort, she was well within the top 15 percent.”

-This dovetails with today’s topic—a proliferation of self-described refereed journals that do not always publish good work.
-Everyone knows this.
+A variant of this same dynamic dovetails with today’s main topic—the proliferation of self-described refereed journals that do not always publish high-quality work.
+Everyone knows about this.
 But the question is what to do about it that doesn’t make things worse.

-I was provoked to write this little essay because the Times threw gasoline on the fire burning in my previous post, which is closely related to the latter question.
-Both sides of the coin I’ve held up to examine today—dubious standards in all-too-much of the world of “niche” refereed and the mediocrity of all-too-much in the world of “establishment” refereed—further explain why the continuum “interest/quality/value or not” and the continuum “refereed or not” have a more-or-less random correlation.
-Today my main argument is little changed– but perhaps the dog park examples make it a little less dry, plus we have added a “grasping Haraway’s points or not” vector to beef up the “quality or not” vector.
+I was provoked to write this essay when the Times threw gasoline on the fire burning in my previous post, which is closely related to the question I just posed.
+Both sides of the coin I’ve held up today—dubious standards in all-too-much in the world of “niche refereed” and the mediocrity of much “establishment refereed”—further underline my earlier points.
+Two continua–one running between interest/quality/value and the lack of it, and another between “refereed” and “not refereed”–have a largely random correlation.
+My core argument (about many continua of judgment, all independent variables) is unchanged.
+Yet one hopes that my dog park examples made it slightly more entertaining.
+Plus we have added a continuum of “grasping Haraway’s points or not” to beef up the “quality or not” continuum.

 Quality is the decisive issue—how to defend spaces for worthy intellectual exchange.
-Everyone can agree to valorize brilliant interventions in top journals; no one wants to wade through even more bullshit in niche journals.
-After that, what is a quality intervention: something stultifying or wrong-headed, but with many footnotes, in a top journal, or something published in a niche journal with fewer footnotes but thoughtful innovation—say, breaking that above-mentioned window?
+Everyone can agree to valorize brilliant interventions in top journals; no one wants to wade through more bullshit in niche journals.
+But after that, what is quality?
+Is it something stultifying or wrong-headed, but with many footnotes, in a prestigious journal?
+Or is it something published in a niche journal with fewer footnotes but thoughtful innovations—say, breaking the above-mentioned window?

-Simply counting “refereed or not” is blind to all of this and introduces crazy distortions.
-We need our universities to transmute back toward, not transmute further away from, a more open-ended framing for setting priorities.
+Simply counting “refereed or not” is blind to all this and introduces crazy distortions.
+We need our universities to transmute back toward, not move further away from, a more open-ended way of setting priorities.
 This is not a mind-set of counting beans and policing cheaters.
-It is a mind-set of building trust among colleagues and seeking warranted quality in response to needful priorities in particular social contexts.
+It is a mind-set of building collegial trust and seeking warranted quality in response to needful priorities in particular social contexts.

-Unfortunately, just as my imagined hoax by students seeking “lulz” through exposing plagiarism (which needs no exposure anyway) might move classroom dynamics backward, so also this new hoax by our “new Sokals” seems likely to enflame the trends of non-collegial meanness and intensified police mentality, making the serious problems they mock slightly worse.
+Unfortunately, just as my imagined hoax by students (seeking “lulz” through exposing plagiarism that needs no exposure anyway) might make classroom dynamics worse, so also this latest hoax by our “new Sokals” seems likely to enflame the dual trends of non-collegial meanness and intensified police mentality.
+It makes the serious problems it mocks more entrenched.